 The Journal publishes the following types of articles:

-New datasets: with the aim of advancing the sharing and reuse of scientific data, creating new avenues for research based on shared data, the Journal also publishes papers that present and describe new datasets.
+New datasets: with the aim of advancing the sharing and reuse of scientific data, creating new avenues for research based on shared data, the Journal also publishes manuscripts that present and describe new datasets.
+New datasets published in EJELS are peer reviewed.

 Methodological developments/teaching notes: to foster learning and development of methods the Journal also welcomes papers that describe newly developed, expanded, or especially adjusted methods to the field of empirical legal studies.
-Such papers will typically be up to 12,000 words.
+Such manuscripts will typically be up to 12,000 words.
+Methodological developments and teaching notes published in EJELS are peer reviewed.

-Short articles: articles that even though they advance the scholarly field are briefer than a research article, for example contributions that deal with a niche topic.
-Such papers are typically between 5,000-7,000 words.
+Short articles: manuscripts that even though they advance the scholarly field are briefer than a research article, for example those that deal with a niche topic, or replication studies.
+Such manuscripts are typically between 5,000-7,000 words.
+Short articles published in EJELS are peer reviewed.

 Editorial Policy